DrKins/Rating-application-backend/README.md

 All sensitive variables stored in config.js encrypted with transcrypt clone the repo then contact rmvc-mirza to get the transcrypt info

-Run server with:
+Build containers with:
-`npm run start`
+`docker-compose build`

-or using nodemon for development run:
+Start the server with:
-`npm run dev`
+`docker-compose up `

 Development is running at http://localhost:80 by default.

 In localhost you need to comment out https server start in app.js

-Current working version running @ https://praksans.dyndns.org:443/
+Current working version running @ https://praksans.dyndns.org:80/

 Routes:
 ## Reactions